JohnPaulHernandezAlcala/steam-games/README.md

 ### Model with Custom Threshold Confusion Matrix
 ![Confusion Matrix](https://github.com/JohnPaulHernandezAlcala/steam-games/blob/main/Images/FinalModelConMatThres.png)

 Here we see our model with and without a threshold implemented.
-This threshold makes our model more sensitive, but less specific and precise than the default model; that is, our threshold model allows for more false positives in order to reduce false negatives.
-With the threshold model, we are able to predict ~72% of clients as subscribers who were indeed subscribers, and it also predicted 73% of clients as non-subscribers who were indeed not subscribers.
-This is compared to our original model that was able to predict 56% of clients as subscribers who were indeed subscribers and 92% of clients as non-subscribers who were indeed not subscribers.
+This threshold makes our model more sensitive, but less specific or precise than the default model; that is, our threshold model allows for more false positives in order to reduce false negatives.
+With the threshold model, we are able to predict ~65% of games as having above average owners count or ownership, and it also predicted 76% of games as not above average when they were indeed not above.
+This is compared to our original model that was able to predict 75% of games as above average when they were indeed above and 72% of clients as games not above average when they were actually not.

 ### ROC-AUC Graph of 5 Models with Custom Threshold
 ![](https://github.com/JohnPaulHernandezAlcala/steam-games/blob/main/Images/FinalModelROC-AUC.png)